Home / The Gospel of Sri Ramakrishna / Volume 2 /

 It was nine o'clock in the evening.
 Sri Ramakrishna sent word to the

-devotees, asking them to go to Surendra's house to participate in the worship of Kali.
+devotees, asking them to go to Surendra's house to participate in the

 They arrived at Surendra's house on Simla Street and were received very